leon4rd/test/README.md

-## Atheism is a non-prophet organisation.
+## what do you call a dog that can do magic tricks? a labracadabrador